 - Non-verbal

-- Able to invoke different dimensions of emotions
+- Able to invoke various emotions

 - Telepathy